spantaleev/nextcloud-docker-ansible-deploy/docs/prerequisites.md

 - `nextcloud.<your-domain>` domain name pointing to your new server - this is where the Nextcloud server will live

 - some TCP/UDP ports open.
 This playbook configures the server's internal firewall for you.
 In most cases, you don't need to do anything special.
 But **if your server is running behind another firewall**, you'd need to open these ports: `80/tcp` (HTTP webserver), `443/tcp` (HTTPS webserver).

+When ready to proceed, continue with [Configuring the Ansible playbook](configuring-playbook.md).